syncfusion-content/blazor-docs/blazor/getting-started/blazor-core-hosted-cli.md

 ---
 layout: post
-title: Blazor ASP.NET Core Hosted App in .NET Core CLI - Syncfusion Blazor
+title: Blazor ASP.NET Core Hosted WebAssembly App in .NET Core CLI - Syncfusion Blazor
-description: Check out the documentation for Getting started with Syncfusion Blazor - Blazor ASP.NET Core Hosted App in .NET Core CLI.
+description: Check out the documentation for getting started with Blazor ASP.NET Core Hosted WebAssembly App and Syncfusion Blazor Components in .NET Core CLI and much more.
 platform: Blazor
 component: Common
 documentation: ug
 ---
 <!-- markdownlint-disable MD024 -->

-# Getting started with Blazor ASP.NET Core Hosted App in .NET Core CLI
+# Getting started with Blazor ASP.NET Core Hosted WebAssembly App in .NET Core CLI

-This articles provides a step-by-step instructions for building Blazor ASP.NET Core Hosted application with `Blazor Calendar` components using [.NET Core CLI](https://dotnet.microsoft.com/download/dotnet/).
+This articles provides a step-by-step instructions for building Blazor ASP.NET Core Hosted WebAssembly application with `Blazor Calendar` components using [.NET Core CLI](https://dotnet.microsoft.com/download/dotnet/).

 ## Prerequisites

 * [System requirements for Blazor Application](https://blazor.syncfusion.com/documentation/system-requirements)

-## Create a Blazor ASP.NET Core Hosted project using .NET Core CLI
+## Create a Blazor ASP.NET Core Hosted WebAssembly project using .NET Core CLI

-Run the `dotnet new blazorwasm` command to create a new Blazor WebAssembly application in the command prompt (Windows) or terminal (Linux or macOS).
+Run the `dotnet new blazorwasm` command with option `--hosted` to create a new Blazor ASP.NET Core Hosted WebAssembly application in the command prompt (Windows) or terminal (Linux or macOS).

 ```
-dotnet new blazorwasm -o BlazorWasmHosted --hosted
+dotnet new blazorwasm -o BlazorApp --hosted
-cd BlazorWasmHosted
+cd BlazorApp
 ```

 This command creates new Blazor App project and places it in a new directory called BlazorApp inside your current location.
 See [Create Blazor App topic](https://dotnet.microsoft.com/en-us/learn/aspnet/blazor-tutorial/create) and [dotnet new CLI command](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-new) topics for more details.